-In network: 10% coinsurance after deductible per visit Out of network: Not covered.
+In network: \$45 copay per office visit.
+50% coinsurance after deductible for other outpatient services.
+Out of network: Not covered.

 Marital Counseling, Stress Counseling and Family Therapy

 Marital and couples counseling, family therapy and counseling for stress-related conditions are covered.
 You may obtain these services from any mental health professional in the DHMP network without a referral from your primary care provider.